Peter Jones (missionary): Credit mission

-Jones' knowledge of English and ties to prominent settlers allowed him act as a spokesperson for the band.
+Jones's knowledge of English and ties to prominent settlers allowed him act as a spokesperson for the band.
 In 1825, he and his brother John had travelled to York to petition the government to end salmon fishing on the Credit river by European settlers; the petition would be granted in 1829.
 In 1826, they were back when the Indian Department failed to pay the full annuity due the band from an 1818 land concession, as the band had received only £472 of the £522 the treaty specified.
 In the settlement, Jones also worked to teach the residents farming practices, which few knew.
 Jones believed that the acceptance of Christianity by his people, and their conversion to an agricultural lifestyle, would be critical to their survival.
 By 1827, each family had a 0.25 acre plot of their own, and a 30 acre communal plot was farmed.
 The success of the settlement, and his success converting Indians to Christianity, gave Jones a good reputation in Upper Canada.
 His sermons while travelling were well attended, and various groups donated money and goods, such as a heating stove for the schoolhouse and a plough for the band.
 In 1827, Jones was granted a trial preaching license as an itinerant preacher.
 By 1828, the Methodists' practice of teetotaling had made significant inroads with the Mississaugas; at the annual distribution of presents from the King in 1828, Jones reported seeing a single Indian drunk, while drunkenness had been widespread at the annual distribution as recently as 1826.

 In January 1828, Bishop Strachan approached Jones and his brother John, offering to pay them more as Anglican missionaries than the Methodists could afford to, but both brothers declined the offer.
 At the same time, Strachan and various government officers applied pressure to the Indian communities to abandon Methodism for Anglicanism, refusing to assist the Rice Lake Indians with the construction of a settlement as they had done with the Credit and Bay of Quinte missions, even though the Rice Lake Indians offered to fund the construction from their land surrender annuities.
 Tension remained between the Upper Canada government and the province's Indians, including the Jones brothers in particular, over their religious affiliation until Lieutenant Governor Peregrine was replaced in late 1828 with Sir John Colborne.
 Colborne looked far more favourably on the Methodists, but still hoped to replace the influence of American Methodists with British Wesleyans.